hilja/accordion-tabs/README.md

 Uses mostly just CSS.
 JS does only two things: adds and removes an attribute.

-Have a look in the `scss/objects/_navigation.scss` all the good stuff is there.
+Have look at: `scss/objects/_tab-accordion.scss` and `scss/objects/_vertical_tabs.scss`, all the good stuff is there.
 And JS is in `js/src/author.js`.

 Works in Chrome, FF, Safari and IE9.